Landlords can use a Section 8 notice to evict tenants before a shorthold tenancy comes to an end.

 Mandatory grounds are the ‘strongest’ reasons for regaining possession of a property.
 In most instances, they lead to eviction.
 They are summarised below.

-- Ground 2 – A mortgage lender wants to sell the empty property.
-This can only happen if the mortgage pre-dates the tenancy.
+- Ground 2 – A mortgage lender wants to sell the property, for example, if the landlord has missed mortgage payments.

 - Ground 4 – An educational institution owns the property and it has been let to a student for a fixed period of 12 months or less.